 Sometimes you have to hop in place hours early to catch a parade or get that perfect spot for Fantasmic! or the fireworks.
 Bring a blanket or beach towel and get some quick shut-eye while you wait.
 For daytime parades, be sure to pick a shady spot so the sun does not bake you.
 Psst … those spots go first, so hop in place extra early, which means you’ll have more time to nap.

 If you really do not want to slow down, or your party just won’t let you, rest your eyes on these rides/attractions:

-There is something relaxing about being on water.
+There is something relaxing about being on the water.
 The Mark Twain Riverboat has some seats both in shady spots and out front with a view.
 Sit down and take a relaxing ride along the Rivers of America.
 This is another spot I take my grandparents when I can see that they need a rest.

 One of the advantages of staying at an on-site hotel at Disneyland or at one of the hotels near Disneyland is being able to walk to your room for some shut-eye.
-Mommy Frog is happy to take me to nap and rest a bit herself on the hotel bed before hopping back to the park.
+Mommy Frog is happy to take me to nap and rest a bit on the hotel bed before hopping back to the park.
 You can also rest by the pool while other family members cool off in the water.
-Convenient nap time is just one of many benefits of staying at a Disneyland Resort hotel!
+Convenient nap time is just one of the many benefits of staying at a Disneyland Resort hotel!